-Finally, caring for an aging parent can be very stressful.
-Recognize that you, as a caregiver, will also need support in order to avoid burnout.
-To cope with the stresses of caregiving, consider joining a caregiver support group, explore resources available through your work (eg, flex time or counseling), share responsibility with other family members (ie, siblings and older children), and consider respite care services offered by home care agencies.
+Caring for elderly parents can be overwhelming.
+Recognize that you may also need support in order to avoid caregiver burnout.
+To cope with the stresses, consider joining a support group for caregivers, explore resources available through your work (eg, flex time or counseling), share responsibility with other family members, and consider as-needed respite care services offered by home care agencies.

 Do we need professional home health care services?

 You're not alone in your concerns around caring for elderly parents.
 Many elder home care services are available to help your parent live comfortably, independently, and safely at home—either instead of, or in complement to, family caregiving.
 For those parents needing assistance with activities of daily living (ADLs), personal care and companionship services are typically the best fit.

 With this kind of care, home health aides (HHAs) or certified nursing assistants (CNAs) provide help with ADLs that may include assistance with: